XZT008/Standard-GP-is-all-you-need-for-HDBO/README.md

 to `numpy==1.22.0` and change `grakel==0.1.8` to `grakel==0.1.10`.

 ### Download executables
 1. For mopta, download from [Here](https://leonard.papenmeier.io/2023/02/09/mopta08-executables.html).
+If your machine is amd64, use this [link](https://mopta.papenmeier.io/mopta08_amd64.exe).
 And put it under `Standard-BO/benchmark/data`.
 2. For SVM, download from [Here](http://mopta-executables.s3-website.eu-north-1.amazonaws.com/slice_localization_data.csv.xz).
 And put it under `Standard-BO/benchmark/data`.

 ## Running experiments